 This decision applies to the following Croatian documents:

-- Rodni list (a birth certificate)
+- Rodni list (birth certificate)

-- Smrtni list (a death certificate)
+- Smrtni list (death certificate)

-- Vjenčani list (a wedding certificate)
+- Vjenčani list (wedding certificate)

 - Potvrda o slobodnom bračnom stanju (Confirmation on the free marital status)

 - Potvrda o životnom partnerstvu (Certification on life partnership)